|Hours of Research||Companies Considered||Companies Selected||Hearing Aids Reviewed|

-All ReSound hearing aids are equipped with technology to enhance the overall user experience.
-Its latest models are equipped with cutting-edge sound processing software that utilizes 20 percent less energy to stream media and also allows for advanced speech processing to enhance the user's ability to understand what they’re hearing.
+All ReSound hearing aids are equipped with technology to enhance the user experience.
+Its latest models are equipped with cutting-edge sound processing software.
+This utilizes 20 percent less energy to stream media and also allows for advanced speech processing to enhance the user’s ability to understand what they’re hearing.

 It also features a unique iSolate Nanotech coating on its products.
 This thin protective coating is on every component of its hearing aids and protects them from sweat, water, and other sources of moisture to minimize the risk of them failing.

-ReSound hearing aids are programmed specifically for each user by an audiologist - meaning each hearing aid is professionally tuned to give the user the best possible experience.
-Models are available for every level of hearing loss and in a variety of styles to suit each user's needs and preferences.
+ReSound hearing aids are programmed specifically for each user by an audiologist.
+This means each hearing aid is professionally tuned to give the user the best possible experience.
+Models are available for every level of hearing loss and in a variety of styles to suit each user’s needs and preferences.
 Rechargeable battery options and app connectivity also makes it easy for users to integrate the hearing aids into their life.

 There are three different models of ReSound hearing aids available: LiNX Quattro, LiNX 3D, and ENZO 3D.
 The LiNX Quattro is designed for balanced sound, capable of easily picking up a conversation no matter which direction it’s coming from.
-The LiNX 3D is the company’s most technologically advanced option, and recreates the natural performance of the ear with its Spatial Sense technology.
+The LiNX 3D is the company’s most technologically advanced optio.
+It recreates the natural performance of the ear with its Spatial Sense technology.
 These hearing aids can also be used as wireless headphones that pair with any Android or iPhone, making it easy to hear phone calls or media.
-The ENZO 3D is considered the smallest hearing aid available on the market for users with severe to profound hearing loss and has been shown to provide 60 percent better speech understanding in noise.
+The ENZO 3D is considered the smallest hearing aid available on the market for users with severe to profound hearing loss.
+It has been shown to provide 60 percent better speech understanding in noise.